 Remember, a good broker will always be transparent and honest about their fees, so don't be afraid to speak up.
 After all, it's you who is paying their bill!

-The Myth of the 'Feeless' Broker
+The Myth of the 'Feeless' Mortgage Broker

 Where Do They Make Up for It?

-Fee-free brokers may generate profits in different ways.
-For instance, they could receive higher commissions from lenders, potentially leading you towards pricier products.
-Another scenario is that their 'no-fee' service might have specific eligibility requirements, encouraging you to switch to paid services if you don't qualify.
-Always inquire about how fee-free brokers make money; transparency is key here.
+Another scenario is that their 'no-fee' service might have specific eligibility requirements, encouraging you to switch to a paid service if you don't qualify.
+Always enquire about how fee-free brokers make money; transparency is key here.

 The Middle Ground of Mortgage Fee Flexibility